Baphomet

 Features

-• Hermaphroditic figure with goat's head and human body
+- Androgynous seated figure with a goat's head and a human body

-• Two fingers pointing up and down — 'As above, so below'
+- Two fingers pointing upward and downward — 'As above, so below'

 Stories